 Economic disruptions are never fun, but they weed out some innovations that seemed like a good idea at the time but would not likely survive economic turmoil.
-Mercator covered the topic in 2021, where we noted that regulators and financial institutions bridle growth and ensure market stability.
+Mercator covered the crypto topic in 2021, where we noted that regulators and financial institutions bridle growth and ensure market stability.

 The Wall Street Journal notes that “The Crypto Party is Over,” as global economies face a shift from a bull to a bear market, quoting Mark Cuban, who put the Crypto and the upcoming economic climate into context: